cjoakim/azure-batch-examples/examples/shipyard/README.md

 - Azure Batch Compute PaaS service
 - Specify your OS, VM size, number of VMs
-- Compute exists only for the duration of of your submitted batch jobs
+- Compute exists only for the duration of of your submitted batch jobs; low cost
-- Excellent for parallel and HPC workloads
+- Excellent for Parallel and HPC workloads
 - Has a Client and Server-side SDK in multiple programming languages (Python, Java, etc)

+## Alternatives?

+- Data Science Virtual Machine
+- Azure Data Lake Analytics
+- Azure Databricks

 ---